JBSHtrio.jpg

 As John Shaw entered into the life of Santa Fe he made friends with whom he could make headlines, especially in The Santa Fe New Mexican.
 John and friend Saul Cohen decided to enter the March of Dimes Cook-off to help with fundraising, giving it a definite Sherlockian twist.

-The Santa Fe New Mexican newspaper.
-(January 27, 1982)
+The Santa Fe New Mexican

 Steak Tonga.
-By ROSANNA HALL The New Mexican Staff
+By ROSANNA HALL

 Two Santa Fe cooks who will participate in the Gourmet Gala on Friday have taken a clue from Sherlock Holmes and will prepare Devil’s Foot Lentil Soup, named after a Holmes mystery novel.
 Meanwhile, they’re sharing the recipe for Steak Tonga [Not included in this excerpt], a Sherlock-inspired recipe to be eaten as evidence.
-John Bennett Shaw and Saul Cohen prepare to investigate Steak Tonga, a dish adapted from the great British detective Sherlock Holmes novels, stimulates the imagination as well as the appetite of 20th century.
+John Bennett Shaw and Saul Cohen prepare to investigate Steak Tonga, a dish adapted from the great British detective Sherlock Holmes novels, stimulates the imagination as well as the appetite of the 20th century.
 In the mysteries about crime in 19th century England, Holmes described his taste for French food as art in the blood.

 Daughter-in-law Georgia Shaw sent this recipe originally given to her by Dorothy Shaw, and can be found in Dining with Sherlock Holmes.
 (Click image to enlarge.)

 Shaw and Cohen, Sherlock Holmes mystery book experts, kneaded raw ground beef as they talked one day recently in Shaw’s kitchen about Victorian British cooking.
-The two will prepare another dish called Devil’s Foot Lentil Soup as contestants in the Gourmet Gala, a March of Dimes fund-raising event, at 7 p.m.
-Friday in Sweeney Center.
+The two will prepare another dish called

-It was named after a Holmes mystery called Adventures (sic) of the Devils Foot, about a Dr. Leon Sterndale who poisoned people by placing an African poison called Devil’s Foot on lamps.
-When the lamps heated a deadly poison was emitted into the room.
+The lentil soup recipe, taken from the cookbook Dining with Sherlock Holmes by Julia Carlson Rosenblatt and Frederic H. Sonnenschmidt, was named Devil’s Foot, Shaw said, because it is a dangerous concoction.
+It was named after a Holmes mystery called Adventures (sic) of the Devil’s Foot, about a Dr. Leon Sterndale who poisoned people by placing an African poison called Devil’s Foot on lamps.
+When the lamps heated, a deadly poison was emitted into the room.
 Shaw’s fascination with Holmes is lifelong.
-In the 1930s he began to build a library of every book written about Holmes.
-Today he has a library of 25,000 items with every book ever written on the subject.
+In the 1930s, he began to build a library of every book written about Holmes.
+Today, he has a library of 25,000 items with every book ever written on the subject.
 (End of The Santa Fe New Mexican article.)

 Shaw and Cohen called it Devil’s Foot Lentil Soup to give it a Sherlockian twist.